📂 Batch Upload Rule

 Completed jobs are saved on this device for up to 1 hour, unless you remove them from the list.

 PNG can keep transparency when the source includes an alpha channel.
-PNG files are broadly supported across modern browsers, messaging apps, and desktop editors, which helps when you need quick previews and predictable sharing behavior.
+PNG output is broadly supported across browsers, messaging apps, and office tools, which makes converted pages easier to preview and share.